Kyendy-Mauwi/JS-summary/Arrays.md

 # Arrays

-Arrays are a list of ordered data.
-They hold items of any type of data.

-They are created using square brackets with individual elememts sepereated by commas.
+**Arrays are a list of ordered data.
+They hold items of any type of data.They are created using square brackets with individual elememts sepereated by commas.**
 -----------------------------------------------------------------------------------------

 # Property .length